arjunmakesthings/itp-blog/content/intro-to-fabrication/fab_experiments_week-4.md

 ![[z_images/IMG_6561.jpg]]

-i then got a piece of paper (as per his suggestion), wrapped it around the container and cut it out.
+i then got a piece of paper (as per his suggestion), wrapped it around the container and cut it out with a scissor. that made me see the general shape i should've gotten.

 ![[z_images/IMG_6562.jpg]]